BaineGames/udacity-nd019-p3/README.md

 To get started right away:

 * clone this repository and insure you have the latest version of nodeJS installed
+* this requires expo on the client device to test, in my case, i used iOS
 * install all project dependencies with `npm install`
 * start the development server with `npm start`